Teddy Bridgewater Player Prop Bets for NFL Week 10 | Denver vs. Philadelphia 11/14/2021

 Season Stats

-- He has added 69 rushing yards on 21 carries with one touchdown, averaging 7.7 yards per game.
+- He's also chipped in on the ground, with 69 rushing yards (7.7 ypg) on 21 carries with one rushing touchdown.

-- The Broncos have thrown the ball in 57.2% of their plays from scrimmage this year while staying on the ground 42.8% of the time.
-This offensive attack ranks 19th in the NFL in points scored.
+- The Broncos, who rank 19th in the NFL in points scored, have attempted a pass 57.2% of the time while opting for the ground attack 42.8% of the time.

-- Bridgewater has thrown 36 passes in the red zone this season, 44.4% of his team's red zone plays.
+- Bridgewater has attempted 36 of his 285 passes in the red zone, accounting for 44.4% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Bridgewater's matchup with the Eagles.